Sandelier/AnimePlanet-Additions/README.md

 Extension can be found in Mozilla's add-on page: [AnimePlanet Additions](https://addons.mozilla.org/en-US/firefox/addon/animeplanet-additions/)

 ### Options page
-You can disable/enable features in the options page of the addon.
-You can click the popup to get to options page or navigate about:addons.
+You can enable/disable features on the options page of the addon.
+You can access it through clicking the popup

 ### Acknowledgements
 * **Mangaupdates** ([https://api.mangaupdates.com/](https://api.mangaupdates.com/)): Mangaupdates api is used for "Extra manga data" feature to fetch manga data